José Justo Corro

-José Justo Corro Silva (c.
+José Justo Corro y Silva (c.
 19 July 1794 – c.
 18 December 1864) was a Mexican lawyer and statesman who was made president of Mexico on March 2, 1836, after the sudden death of President Miguel Barragán.
 During his administration, he oversaw the transition from the First Mexican Republic to the Centralist Republic of Mexico and the publication of the new constitution: the Siete Leyes.
 The nation also faced the ongoing Texas Revolution, and Mexican independence was recognized by Spain and by the Holy See.

 Early life and education

-José Justo Corro was born on July 19, 1794.
-He began his public life as a provincial ensign in 1810 and had reached the rank of captain lieutenant colonel when he took part in the War of Independence.
+José Justo Corro y Silva was born on 18 July, 1794, in the city of Guadalajara, the capital of what is now the state of Jalisco.
+His parents were financially comfortable and descended from Mexican nobility.
+He began his public life as a provincial ensign in 1810 and had reached the rank of captain lieutenant colonel when he took part in the Mexican War of Independence.
 He went to law school in Guadalajara before moving to Mexico City and made a name for himself in the capital as a lawyer.

 Career

 Early positions

+Corro served as a deputy in Jalisco's Constituent Congress, which held its first session on 14 September 1823.
+While there, he participated in the drafting and signing of the state's constitution, which was promulgated on 18 November 1824.
+Corro was part of the congress's treasury commission, where he and other legislators opposed classification of the General Congress's income, due to his and Jalisco's support of federalism.
+He then served as the governor of Jalisco from 1828 to 1829.

-He was minister of justice and ecclesiastical affairs in the cabinet of President Miguel Barragán from 18 March 1835 to 26 February 1836.
-Barragán had become interim president in the absence of Antonio López de Santa Anna, who was fighting rebels in Zacatecas.
-Barragán, however, died of typhus on 1 March 1836, just after resigning office on 27 February due to ill health, with Santa Anna again absent from the capital (this time fighting rebels in Texas).
+On 26 January 1835, incumbent president Antonio López de Santa Anna attempted to step down, but congress did not immediately accept his resignation.
+Vice president Valentín Gómez Farías was removed from power and his office abolished the following day, and on January 28, General Miguel Barragán became president.
+Barragán appointed Corro as minister of justice and ecclesiastical affairs on 18 May 1835, a position in which he served until 27 February 1836.
+Barragán died of typhus on 1 March 1836, just after resigning office on 27 February due to ill health, with Santa Anna again absent from the capital (this time fighting rebels in Texas).
 Under those circumstances, the Chamber of Deputies on 27 February 1836 named Corro interim president.
 He formally took office on 2 March.